imadfen/L3_PFE_Project/README.md

 <hr/>

 ### Installation:
+This application requires having `npm` and `Node.js` on your machine, if you don't have, you can follow this [**npm and node.js installation instructions**](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 #### 1. Clone Repository
 First you have to clone the repository using the following command and use your username and access token if you've been asked to: